pip-services/pip-services-docs/content/en/python/rpc/services/commandable_swagger_document.md

 #### to_string
-Returns a string with Swagger description language that represent the service methods.
+Returns a string with Swagger description language that represents the service methods.

 > to_string(): str